 I never found a definitive answer to the question; am I was the first person to roller skate across France?
-1981 was a good 10-15 years before real Internet to search was there, and certainly we had nothing in the local library with information like that.
+1981 was a good 10-15 years before real Internet to search was there, and certainly, we had nothing in the local library with information like that.
 Nothing in the papers that I was reading would have a word of it.
-With a backpack, roller skates and ski poles, I left Ventimiglia, Italy and roller skated the French Riviera until cross the border at Port Bou, Spain.
-Since then I haven’t been able to find another sole who has done the same.
+With a backpack, roller skates and ski poles, I left Ventimiglia, Italy and roller skated the French Riviera until crossing the border at Port Bou, Spain.
+Since then I haven’t been able to find another soul who has done the same.

 Most of the other distance skaters I’ve found out there, like Kacie Fisher Cleveland who skated across America, are doing the distance on rollerblades.
 In 1981, rollerblades didn’t exist in any of the shops in Germany.
 Though the inline blades would have been more efficient in the flats, the best money could buy was custom Adidas quad skates.

 And as it turned out, the quad skates were the best for a roller skate trek across France.
 The steep hills – virtually double-diamond ski runs down asphalt – would have killed me with in-line skates.
 The friction of four wide wheels was the only thing that saved my ass when I got going too fast to rely on slalom turns for speed.
 Weaving in-and-out of cars on the steep hills at 30 mph – including the head-on cars in the opposite lanes – was no place for thin wheels.